maths/moodle-qbank_gitsync/doc/importwholecoursetomoodle.md

 Only questions that have changed in the repo since the last import will be imported to Moodle (to avoid creating a new version in Moodle when nothing has changed).

 Quiz structure will not be updated.

+If your questions are [YAML difference files](useyaml.md), set `useyaml` flag `-y`.
+You will need a defaults file.
+You will need a defaults file.
+You can specify a file as an argument (`--defaultfile` or `-o`) but there will need to be a matching file in the repos for the course and all the quizzes.
+If you do not specify a defaults file, the one recorded in the manifest file on repo creation will be used, or the default file.

 ## Scenario 2: Importing questions into Moodle from an existing repo